Outline of the Corporate Governance System

 The Company has appointed Grant Thornton Taiyo LLC as its accounting auditor.
 The Audit & Supervisory Board nominates candidate accounting auditors, makes decisions on proposed resolutions regarding appointment, dismissal, and refusal of reappointment of the accounting auditor, and the Board of Directors submits those proposed resolutions to the General Meeting of Shareholders based on the decisions of the Audit & Supervisory Board.

 The Executive Committee is a machine that complements the resolution process followed by the Board of Directors.
 It carries out the prior examination of items to be discussed for resolution, in addition to making decisions on operations.
-The Executive Committee consists of the president, the executive senior managing director, managing directors, the general manager of the Corporate Planning Division, and other director(s) and / or executive officers(s) designated by the president.
+The Executive Committee consists of the president, the executive senior managing director, managing directors, the Executive general manager of the Corporate Planning and Control Division, and other director(s) and / or executive officers(s) designated by the president.
 In principle, it holds two meetings per month.

 Internal Auditing Department